DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 ### Experiment Logs
 - Detail the various experiments conducted by the mage
 - Are used to give the player objectives that they need to actively pursue as they attempt to escape Avernoth.

+# Collecting Journal Entries

+### Layout of Avernoth
+As of right now, each section of Avernoth contains:
+-

+### Distribution of Journal Entries